webim/webim-client-sdk-ios/README.md

 ## Release notes

-* `rateOperatorWith(id:byRating:comletionHandler:)` method of `MessageStream` protocol now can take `nil` value of <operator> `id` parameter.
-If so, current operator will be rated.
+* `getUnreadByVisitorTimestamp()` method of `MessageStream` protocol logic is changed: now it returns `nil` if there's no unread by visitor messages or timestamp after which messages are unread by visitor.
+* `getID()` and `getName()` methods of `Operator` protocol now return non-optionals.
-* Contact information request and widget remote notifications type basic support added.
+* `CHATTING_WITH_ROBOT` chat state support added.
-* Some history request bugs fixed:
-    - Case when initial history request fails and prevents further requests fixed.
-    - Case when further history request doesn't call passed completion.
-* Other minor improvements.
+* Working with local storaged messages bugs fixed.
+* Additional interaction with server provided.
+* Minor _WebimClientLibrary_ framework optimization.

 ### Example app
-* Appearance improvements.
-* Other minor improvements.
+* Links display inside messages improved.

 ## Example